mapbender/mapbender-documentation/en/customization/yaml.rst

 **Database**
 ************

-To configurate the database the files config.yml and parameters,yml are needed.
+To configurate the database the files config.yml and parameters.yml are needed.
-The config.yml contains placeholders for variables, which are specified in the parameters.yml.
+The file config.yml contains placeholders for variables, which are specified in the file parameters.yml.

-The  database standard definiton set in the config.yml:
+The default database definiton set in config.yml is as follows:

 .. code-block:: yaml